 The rank distribution and percentage of players by tier in League of Legends.
 The entire player base in all regions is considered.
 Only solo queue data.

 Thanks to the API implemented by Riot, we have access to reliable statistics on the player distribution by tier.
-There are multiple websites that gather and share these data; after examining the most reliable ones, I concluded that there are almost no differences among their tools.
+There are several websites that gather and share these data; after examining the most reliable ones, I concluded that there are almost no differences among their tools.

 If you notice small percentage gaps, they are probably due to the servers considered and to the last update of their services.
 Even 30 minutes can create a minimum discrepancy.